MrSpark2591/progressbar/README.md

  none of the above fileds are mendetory if you don't update property it will take defult values from defult appConfig.

 ## Pattern:
- options: 1 //for stright line progress bar
+ option: 1 //for stright line progress bar <br />
-          2 //for progress bar width to be same as your percentage
+ option: 2 //for progress bar width to be same as your percentage <br />
 for this option you have to pass your percent progress to function below
 ```javascript
 progressBar.progressBarFunctionPattern2(percentProgress);
 ```